Settings

 Playback Cache

 Songs in the audio player queue are automatically downloaded to ensure smooth playback.
-If you manually download audio files, you can disable this option to avoid duplicates.
+If you manually download audio files, you can disable this to avoid duplicates.
 You can also configure the audio player cache size here.

 Sleep Timer